maciejkorolik/formik-yup-form-implementation/README.md

 # Formik + Yup form implementation

 > React form implementation done with Formik and Yup.
-Initially done as a reqruitment task.
+Initially done as a recruitment task.

 ## Project setup